 It’s so easy to act completely different online than you do in person.
 There’s even an entire show dedicated to catching people who lie on their online profiles.
-To avoid coming off differently in person, make an effort to be yourself in what you say and how you appear online to begin with.
+To avoid coming off differently on the IRL first date, make an effort to be yourself in what you say and how you appear online to begin with.
 No one wants to go into a date thinking a person is one way, only to find out that they’ve been suppressing their true personality through text messages.
 As you find yourself getting into conversations online, reflect on how you’re presenting yourself and consider if this is the way you’d act with people you know in real life.
 If you find that you’re hiding your true personality or succumbing under pressure to act a certain way, adjust your communication to reflect who you truly are instead.

 Chatting on dating apps while being authentically yourself will help you feel more confident when you meet that person in real life.
 Your match wants to date you in person now because they were intrigued by what you portrayed online.
 If the conversations you had on the app align with who you are, you can feel confident that this person will be equally intrigued by you on the date.

 Your dating profile is likely done up beautifully, with some of your most flattering pictures and qualities out there on display to capture the attention of others.
 If measuring up to the best version of yourself that’s exposed on your profile is something that’s worrying you, do some extra pampering before your date.
 It should be clear that you’re perfect the way you are, but self-care is a sure way to help with your confidence.